-Working together to improve the lives of people with learning disabilities
+Working together to improve the lives of people with learning disabilities - our Learning Disabilities Challenge

-We want everyone with a learning disability who lives in West Yorkshire and Harrogate to have the same opportunities as everyone else.
+We want everyone with a learning disability who lives in West Yorkshire to have the same opportunities as everyone else.
 We want people to live long and healthy lives and be treated with dignity and respect.
 We think it is important for people to have good relationships with others.
 We want everyone to have a place they call home in their community.

 Our health system is responsive to improving the health inequalities faced by people with learning disabilities.
 We believe that it is everyone’s responsibility to ensure people with learning disabilities will be as healthy as they can be.
 We intend that people with learning disabilities will experience the best possible health care and have improved outcomes from their health services.
 Our Learning Disabilities Challenge is the programme that will drive this aim.
 You can read a news release about our aims here.

 Our objectives – how we will know that we have improved health and wellbeing for people with learning disabilities:

 - People with learning disabilities who live in West Yorkshire will live longer, healthier lives.